bazel-contrib/rules_jvm_external/README.md

 ### Using a persistent artifact cache

+> NOTE: Prefer using artifact pinning / maven_install.json instead.
+This
+> is a caching mechanism that was implemented before artifact pinning,
+> which uses Coursier's own persistent cache.
+With artifact pinning and
+> maven_install.json, the persistent cache is integrated directly into
+> Bazel's own cache.

 To download artifacts into a shared and persistent directory in your home directory, set `use_unsafe_shared_cache = True` in `maven_install`.